galawaydude/data-place/100 operating-systems/Process Synchronization.md

 **Result:** Both P1 and P2 are simultaneously in their critical sections!

-This this shit isn't satisfying the mutual exclusion thing
+This this shit isn't satisfying the mutual exclusion thing.

+This happens because, there exists preemption, and i already discussed this thing before with you guys (refer up, somewhere its written).